Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

 Let us begin by considering what can be referred to as Student's problem, that is, the standard problem of making inferences about the mean $\mu$ of a normal density function, when its variance $\sigma^2$ is unknown, on the basis of a sample $x$ of size $n$, i.e.\ $x=\{x_1,x_2,\ldots,x_n\}$, drawn from the density function concerned.

-If $\sigma^2$ was known, a sufficient statistic for $\mu$ would be the sample mean $\bar{x}$, which therefore, in applying the theory of fiducial inference outlined in Section~\ref{sec4}, can naturally be assumed to be the fiducial statistic $Q(x)$ in this particular case.
-Based on this assumption and given a value for $\sigma^2$, equation~(\ref{equ3}) can be expressed as:

-where the primary r.v.\ $\Gamma \sim \mbox{N}(0,1)$.
+If $\sigma^2$ was known, a sufficient statistic for $\mu$ would be the sample mean $\bar{x}$, which there\-fore, in applying the theory of fiducial inference outlined in Section~\ref{sec4}, can naturally be assumed to be the fiducial statistic $Q(x)$ in this particular case.
+Based on this assump-{ }tion and given a value for $\sigma^2$, equation~(\ref{equ3}) can be expressed as: where the primary r.v.\ $\Gamma \sim \mbox{N}(0,1)$.
 If nothing or very little was known about $\mu$ before the data $x$ were observed, then it would be quite natural to specify the GPD function for $\mu$ as follows: $\omega_G(\mu)=a$ for $\mu \in (-\infty,\infty)$, where $a>0$, which is indeed in keeping with how this function would be chosen using a criterion mentioned in Section~\ref{sec4}.
 Using the principle outlined in this earlier section for deriving the fiducial density $f(\theta_j\,|\,\theta_{-j},x)$, and in particular using equation~(\ref{equ12}), this would imply that the fiducial density of $\mu$ given $\sigma^2$, i.e.\ the density $f(\mu\,|\,\sigma^2,x)$, is defined by:

 On the other hand, if $\mu$ was known, a sufficient statistic for $\sigma^2$ would be $\bm\hat{\sigma}^2 = (1/n) \sum_{i=1}^{n} (x_i-\mu)^2$, which therefore, in applying again the theory of Section~\ref{sec4}, will be assumed to be the statistic $Q(x)$ in this case.
 Based on this assumption and given a value for $\mu$, equation~(\ref{equ3}) can be expressed as: